 A: A referral to a Student Study Team brings together the parent(s), teacher, administrator/counselor, and other professionals at school, to look at the student as a unique individual.
 The Student Study Team may address learning needs, social concerns, health issues, or other factors that affect the student's success at school.
 The meeting will address the student's strengths, known information, concern areas, identify appropriate actions that the school or family will take, outline needed accommodations/modifications, and who is responsible for each of these items.
 A follow-up Student Study Team may be scheduled to address student's progress and need for further supports.

-You, or the teacher, may refer your child to the school's Student Study Team, to consider the request for an assessment for special education eligibility.
-Part of the responsibility of the SST (Student Study Team) is to document the modifications and interventions that have been attempted in the general education setting, and to suggest other steps that may be taken to meet the student;s needs in the regular education program.
+A: You, or the teacher, may refer your child to the school's Student Study Team, to consider the request for an assessment for special education eligibility.
+Part of the responsibility of the Student Study Team (SST) is to document the modifications and interventions that have been attempted in the general education setting, and to suggest other steps that may be taken to meet the student;s needs in the regular education program.
 The SST (composed of the parent, teacher, principal, counselor or other staff who has an interest in the child) will consider your request, and, if appropriate, develop an assessment plan to identify the child's needs.
 Sometimes parents submit to the principal or other administrator a written request for special education assessment.
 The school is required to consider this request within 15 days and either develop an assessment plan for parent approval, or to respond if the request is not appropriate.
 In our district, we schedule a SST meeting to consider the request in order to meet the legal requirement that general education supports be utilized as appropriate, before special education is considered.

-The school IEP (Individual Education Plan) team makes this determination, based on assessment information.
+A: The school IEP (Individualized Education Plan) team makes this determination, based on assessment information.
 The IEP team determines if the student has one of the fourteen disabilities specified by federal and state law, and requires special education services and support.
 The IEP team weighs the question: Can this student's needs be addressed through regular education or are specialized support and services required?
 To answer this question, the team draws on information provided by the parents, school history, specific assessments and the student's response to regular education supports.
 If the IEP team finds that the student is eligible, the team specified the goals, services, instructional modifications and accommodations in the IEP document.

-If a student requires specialized transportation due to his/her disability, it should be documented on the student's IEP and a Transportation Request and Information Form will be completed by the IEP team.
-The teacher or Program Specialist will notify the district office if transportation is a required; related service" as decided upon by the IEP team.
+A: If a student requires specialized transportation due to his/her disability, it should be documented on the student's IEP and a Transportation Request and Information Form will be completed by the IEP team.
+The teacher or Program Specialist will notify the district office if transportation is a required; related service as decided upon by the IEP team.
 Please note that not all students receiving specialized transportation are transported curb-to-curb.
 Once a transportation request has been sent to the transportation department, the transportation department will call the parent with the bus stop location, pick-up time, and drop-off time.
 Please allow up to 5 days for new transportation requests.
 Each year, prior to the start of school, it is the parent's responsibility to fill out a new transportation form for any special needs a student may have.
 Parents are also required to contact the transportation department (624-9106) and provide a small picture of their student for the bus pass.
 Bus passes MUST be renewed on an annual basis.

 Q: My child is a 6th grade student going to middle school next year.
 What will happen?
 Will my student still get the same IEP services?